- Import-related factors like duty and tax, country restrictions, and customs clearance vary by country and raise your cost to ship

 - Largest international sales cost $38.87

 The first step in getting the cheapest international shipping rates is getting a weight-based rate quote.
 This estimate gives you a ballpark sense of your costs.

 2. Target Your Markets

-Delivery destination has a big impact on your shipping costs.
+The delivery destination has a big impact on your shipping costs.
 For example, it costs more to ship from Texas to Argentina than to Mexico.
-It’s also rare that one courier is cheapest for all your global markets.
+It’s also rare that one courier is the cheapest for all your global markets.
 This means you’ll want to research the cheapest courier for each delivery destination in order to get the cheapest international shipping rates.

 Compare rates from all couriers who ship to your target markets, including express, regional and postal carriers.
 Local postal carriers (like USPS in the States) often have cheaper rates than foreign express couriers like FedEx or DHL.
-It can be hard to find these in-country couriers, though, when you don’t know them by name.
+However, it can be hard to find these in-country couriers when you don’t know them by name.

 To find the cheapest shipping to a certain country, compare couriers by destination.

 3. Factor in Duty & Tax